 - Visual Charts: Use sticker charts or visual aids to celebrate milestones.
 These tools can motivate children and provide a clear visual of their progress.

 - Adjusting Techniques: Be flexible.
-If a particular method isn’t working, consider alternative approaches, incorporating playful activities to enhance engagement and comfort.
+If a method isn’t working, consider alternative approaches, incorporating playful activities to enhance engagement and comfort.

 Empathetic tracking guarantees a supportive environment for learning.